Moss Rose: Structure and facilities

 The ground consists of four stands.
-The Main stand is on the east side of the pitch and houses home supporters, unless the travelling support is particularly large, in which case the northern end which is terraced houses some away fans.
+The Main stand is on the east side of the pitch and houses only home supporters, unless the travelling support is particularly large.
+In which case the northern end, which is terraced, accommodates some away fans.
 The Star Lane End is to the left (south) of the Main Stand, and is used by the home support.
 On the west side is the Moss Lane Stand (originally known as the McAlpine stand, named after the contractor that built Huddersfield Town's Kirklees Stadium).
 This is all-seated and covered, and houses home supporters, and a small number of travelling fans.
 At the north end is the Silkmen Terrace, an open terrace for away fans.
 Unfortunately, as Macclesfield is often struck by wet weather, this can make for an uncomfortable spectating experience for visiting fans.

 Sale

 After Macclesfield Town F.C. was wound up in September 2020, the stadium was listed for sale with offers invited in excess of £500,000, roughly equivalent to the amount owed to the club's creditors.

 On 13 October 2020, the Official Receiver confirmed that the assets of Macclesfield Town had been sold to Macc Football Club Limited.
 Local businessman (and owner of 10th tier Stockport Town) Robert Smethurst had purchased the assets, intending to rebrand the club as Macclesfield Football Club and enter the North West Counties Football League in the 2021–22 campaign.
 These plans went ahead as scheduled and in their first season Macclesfield secured the North West Counties Premier Division title and promotion to the NPL Division One West.